diegofch29/teams-app-dev-guide/README.md

 1. First let's create the your App registration in [Azure Portal](https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade)

+   > [!CAUTION]
-   > Note: if don't have admin role in your tenant or the necessary permissions you will not be able to create the App registration
+   > Note: if don't have admin role in your tenant or the necessary permissions you will not be able to create the App registration so contact these admin in your organization

-   1. You or your tenant admin needs to create the app registration
+   1. You or your tenant admin needs to create the app registration, name it as your application so you can find it easier.

    <br>